KBNLwikimedia/Wikidata-KB-Overview/README.md

 - Persons (authors) are more popular and in demand on Wikidata than (eg.) keywords or organizations
     - [Dutch Thesaurus of Author names (NTA)](http://data.bibliotheken.nl/id/dataset/persons) + [Thesaurus of DBNL authors (DBNLa)](http://data.bibliotheken.nl/id/dataset/dbnla) are more useful than [Brinkman](http://data.bibliotheken.nl/id/dataset/brinkman) or [GTT](http://data.bibliotheken.nl/id/dataset/gtt)
-- NTA is internationally the only major authoritative dataset on 'Dutch authors' -NTA is very useful for Wikidata, in an international context
+- NTA is internationally the only major authoritative dataset on 'Dutch authors'
+    - NTA is very useful for Wikidata, in an international context
 - Flat/simple data is more suitable than layered/complex data
     - People are easier to add to Wikidata than [titles](http://data.bibliotheken.nl/id/dataset/nbt) ([WEMI](https://rdabasics.com/2012/08/24/theoretical-foundations/) = difficult)
 - Small datasets are easier than large ones